Stephen Fry biography

 Stephen made his feature film debut in The Good Father (1985), starring Anthony Hopkins.
 Roles in movies such as A Fish Called Wanda (1988), Peter's Friends (1992), I.Q.
 (1994), The Wind in the Willows (1996) and Gosford Park (2001) were interspersed with regular roles in TV series such as Blackadder II, This is David Lander, Blackadder Goes Forth, Jeeves and Wooster, Watership Down and Absolute Power, to name just a few.

 In addition, he has written regularly for newspapers and magazines (including a weekly column in the Daily Telegraph) and published two novels, The Liar and Making History.
 Finally, Stephen decided to try on yet another hat and not only wrote but directed the feature film Bright Young Things (2004), based on a novel by Evelyn Waugh.
-More recently, he starred in The Hobbit: The Battle of the Five Armies (2014) and Love & Friendship (2016).
+He also starred in The Hobbit: The Battle of the Five Armies (2014) and Love & Friendship (2016).

 In his spare time, Stephen enjoys watching cricket matches and flies his own classic biplane.
 He divides his time between homes in London and Norfolk.
 In 2015, he married his longtime companion, Elliot G. Spencer.